You are listening to the Sean Hannity Radio Show Podcast.

 I hate to say that because I really like the guy.

-Is it there's still time for him to get these things right, though.
+There's still time for him to get these things right, though.

 There is.

-I mean, he's the attorney general of the United States.
+I mean, he's the Attorney General of the United States.

-He's the ch the top lawyer in the U.S. He can take action against Clinton, Comey, and Rice and Loretta Lynch.
+He can take action against Clinton, Comey, and Rice and Loretta Lynch.

 All right.

-And this to me is the most bizarre story in this whole fiasco, because it's become a fiasco.
+And this, to me, is the most bizarre story in this whole fiasco because it's become a fiasco.

 Right.

-And anyway, Mueller's office interviewed the deputy attorney general Rod Rosenstein.
+And anyway, Mueller's office interviewed the Deputy Attorney General Rod Rosenstein.

-Now is it you even believe it?
+Do you even believe it?

-Well, I mean I mean Rosenstein appointed Mueller.
+I mean, Rosenstein appointed Mueller.

-So here is the underling interviewing his boss as a chief witness in an obstruction case against uh Donald Trump.
+So here is the underling interviewing his boss as a chief witness in an obstruction case against Donald Trump.

 So Rosenstein is both prosecutor and chief witness.